 Project Component/s Development areas.
 Potential Impact The loss of cultural or heritage resources.
 Activities/Risk Sources Activities associated with the data am expansion (buildi ng of the dam wall).
 Mitigation: To protect and mitigate the potential loss of c ultural and heritage Target/Objective resources.
-Mitigation: Action/Control Responsibility Timeframe any excavation or relation immediately be reported resource authority of the We Cape (in terms of the National 1999 (Act No.25 of 1999) vither Heritage remains uncourt vered or disturbed during disturbed until inspection and Construction and operational phases Performance indicator Protection of heritage resource Monitoring This will be monitored by the 5 - reported and proof included in the audit report to be submitted once construction is completed.
+Mitigation: Action/Control Responsibility Timeframe any excavation or relation immediately be reported resource authority of the W Cape (in terms of the Nat 1999 (Act No.25 of 1999) vi Heritage remains unco vered or disturbed during disturbed until inspection and Developer / Contractor Construction and operational phases Performance indicator Protection of heritage resource Monitoring This will be monitored by the reported and proof included construction is completed.